 Special feature: The sternalis muscle is only found in 5–7% of the human population.

 Muscles of the Abdomen

-The muscles of the abdominal wall are divided into 3 different groups, according to their location: ventral, lateral, and dorsal abdominal muscles.
+The muscles of the abdominal wall can be divided into three different groups, according to their location: anterior, lateral, and posterior.

-From a muscular view, the ventral abdomen consists of the rectus abdominis, as well as the pyramidal muscles.
+From a muscular view, the anterior or ventral abdomen consists of the rectus abdominis and the pyramidal muscles.

-The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the 5th–7th rib and xiphoid process of the sternum.
+The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the fifth to seventh rib and xiphoid process of the sternum.
 It receives its innervation through the intercostal nerves Th7–Th11, and subcostal nerve (Th12).
-This muscle acts as a ventral flexor of the torso, dorsal tipper of the pelvis, and lowers the ribs.
+This muscle dorsally tips the pelvis, ventrally flexes the torso, and lowers the ribs.

 Special features: In some people, the muscle is also innervated by the segments T5–T6.